TheDirector42/jarvis/README.md

-# 🧠 Jarvis – Local Voice-Controlled AI Assistant
+# 🧠 Slash – Local Voice-Controlled AI Assistant

-**Jarvis** is a voice-activated, conversational AI assistant powered by a local LLM (Qwen via Ollama).
+**Slash** is a voice-activated, conversational AI assistant powered by a local LLM (Qwen via Ollama).
 It listens for a wake word, processes spoken commands using a local language model with LangChain, and responds out loud via TTS.
 It supports tool-calling for dynamic functions like checking the current time.

 ---

 ## 🚀 Features

-- 🗣 Voice-activated with wake word **"Jarvis"**
+- 🗣 Voice-activated with wake word **"Slash"** (accepts "slash" or "/")
 - 🧠 Local language model (Qwen via Ollama)
 - 🔧 Tool-calling with LangChain
 - 🔊 Text-to-speech responses via `pyttsx3`